gourcmathis/netflex/README.md

 To run the application, just run:

     ./install.sh
-    docker-compose up
+    docker-compose up --build

-The website will be available on *localhost:8080*
+The website will be available on *localhost:8080*.
+We recommend to build and run the application on Docker Desktop (Windows version).

 If you want to test FastAPI requests, you can visit *localhost:8000*

 ## Repositories